Homeward (Star Trek: The Next Generation): Plot

 Nikolai tells Worf and Picard that he believes offering the Boraalan culture a chance of survival is more important than following the Prime Directive.
 He champions his updated plan of transporting the Boraalans to a new home on a different planet.
 Picard reluctantly authorizes the plan and orders Chief Medical Officer Dr. Beverly Crusher and Operations Officer Lt.
 Commander Data to find a new home planet for the Boraalans.

 Crusher and Data choose Vacca VI as the new Boraalan home world, but it is almost two days away at maximum warp.
 Ship’s Chief Engineer Lt.
 Commander Geordi La Forge tells Picard and Nikolai that the Holodeck program may not run that long.
 Nikolai volunteers to return to the Boraalans and help account for any anomalies in the program.
 A mistrustful Picard orders Worf to accompany him.

 Returning to the Holodeck, Nikolai and Worf tell the Boraalans that they will lead them to a new home.
 As they travel, Worf and Nikolai nearly come to blows when Worf learns that his brother has impregnated one of the villagers, and Nikolai tells Worf that he intends to remain with the Boraalans.

 Vorin, the village chronicler, finds his way out of the Holodeck and suffers severe culture shock at the reality of the world outside.
-Enterprise Counsellor Deanna Troi and Picard try to help him adjust, offering him the choice of returning to his people or staying on the ship.
-Ultimately Vorin cannot live with what he has discovered and commits ritual suicide.
+After determining that Vorin's unique Boraalan neurology prevents his memory from being wiped, Enterprise Counsellor Deanna Troi and Picard try to help him adjust, offering him the choice of remaining on the Enterprise or returning to his people with the knowledge that their actual homeworld was destroyed.
+Ultimately, Vorin cannot live with what he has discovered and commits ritual suicide.